cladam/choreo/docs/REFERENCE.md

 **Example:**
 ```
 scenario "A user can successfully create and then delete a file" {
-    \# ... test blocks go here ...
+    # ... test blocks go here ...
 }
 ```

 #### `test`

 The core unit of testing in choreo.
-Each test block has a unique name (for dependencies) and a human-readable description.
-It is composed of given, when, and then blocks.
+Each `test` block has a unique name (for dependencies) and a human-readable description.
+It is composed of `given`, `when`, and `then` blocks.

 **Example:**
 ```
 test FileIsCreated "it creates a new file with content" {
-    given: \# ...
+    given: # ...
-    when:  \# ...
+    when:  # ...
-    then:  \# ...
+    then:  # ...
 }
 ```